Airswiftio/SCF/soroban/argentina_pool/README.md

 # Argentina Case Liquidity Pool

 ## Notes
-* This smart contract involves three kinds of "token" which can be somewhat confusing.
+* This smart contract involves three kinds of "token".
     * The "liquidity token" is used to represent funds locked into the smart contract.
 They are used for creating and paying off loans.
     * The "external token" is only used to enter/exit the liquidity pool.
-Typically, this would be something like USDC, which could be used to easily make transactions outside of the SCF platform.
+Typically, this would be a stablecoin like USDC, which could be used to easily make transactions outside of the SCF platform.
-    * The "tokenized certificate" (TC) is a representation of an invoice on the SCF platform.
+    * The "tokenized certificate" (TC) is a token from the `argentina_pledge` smart contract which represents an invoice on the SCF platform.
 It is non-fungible, and used as collateral for loans in this liquidity pool.
 * A "loan" is expressed relative to the liquidity token.
 For example, the "creditor" is the one who gives liquidity tokens and receives a TC, while the "borrower" is the one who receives liquidity tokens in exchange for the TC.

 ## Steps